Lord Hawke's cricket team in North America in 1891–92

 Caricature of Lord Hawke by Spy.

 In the English winter of 1891–92, Lord Hawke led a touring party of English amateur cricketers on a tour of North America.
 During their tour they played eight matches, six in the United States of America and two in Canada.
 The tour contained two first-class fixtures, both contested against the Gentlemen of Philadelphia.

 C.W.
 Alcock of Surrey originally intended to take the team, but finding himself unable to go had to find a successor.
 Lord Hawke took on the role of organising the tour.
-The team was weaker than he wished but the inclusion of Sammy Woods at the last hour considerably strengthed the bowling.
+The team was weaker than he wished but the inclusion of Sammy Woods at the last hour considerably strengthened the bowling.
 Woods turned out to be the success of the tour, taking 76 wickets in the 8 matches at an average of 7, as well as scoring 260 runs.

 Touring party

 Lord Hawke's Team in America.